Moments That Basically Sum Up Your Riviera Maya Experience

 • A bohemian evening at Tulum

 Tulum is this gorgeous beach town 40 minutes south of Playa del Carmen, famous for its spectacular Mayan ruins overlooking the Caribbean Sea.
 And well, yes, you should visit the ruins, maybe as part of a long day trip planned to finish at Tulum’s hotel zone.
-Just don’t think in a big resort hotel zone like those of Cancun and Cabo; this is a small coastal road along with one of the most beautiful beaches in the world, where a series of stylish boho-chic hotel boutiques have established themselves.
+Just don’t think in a big resort hotel zone like those of Cancun and Cabo; this is a small coastal road along with one of the most beautiful beaches globally, where a series of stylish boho-chic hotels boutiques have established themselves.
 This is not an all-inclusive area, but a pretty exclusive section of the Riviera Maya where spotting celebrities are common and extravagant practices, such as topless or even full nudity by the beach allowed.
 The place is filled with top-notch restaurants and bars, with famous Chefs and Mixologists offering outstanding culinary experiences.
 Once again, if you are looking for noisy nightclubs, this is not the place for you, but if a more intimate and refined type of evening is your thing, then you will fall in love with Tulum.

 • Watching the sunset on top of the Kukulcan Pyramid in Chichen Itza